-Considering the size of the gap measured between the two systems, their different nature, and the conservative behavior suitable to be adopted by a 1st level system, the size of the uncertainty area is set within a 20% range from EAWS4 color cut-off points.
+Considering the size of the gap measured between the two systems, their different nature, and the conservative behavior suitable to be adopted by a 1^{st} level system, the size of the uncertainty area is set within a 20% range from EAWS4 color cut-off points.

-This additional safety margin is intended to recover as well the individual variability of the workers' physical characteristics, which are not physical characteristics, which are not accounted for in an explicit way in EAWS4 even if this is one of the factors acting on workers' risk mapping.
+This additional safety margin is intended to recover as well the individual variability of the workers' physical characteristics, which are not accounted for in an explicit way in EAWS4 even if this is one of the factors acting on workers' risk mapping.